Seattle Electrical Panel Replacement

 - future circuit additions without overcrowding the panel

-For Seattle homes, panel replacement may also involve planning around Seattle City Light service equipment, meter location, utility coordination, permitting, inspections, and the home’s existing service capacity.
-Benchmark Home Services is not affiliated with Seattle City Light, but we help homeowners understand how panel work fits into the larger utility and code process.
+In Seattle homes, panel replacement may also involve planning around Seattle City Light service equipment, meter location, utility coordination, permitting, inspections, and the home’s existing service capacity.
+Benchmark Home Services is not affiliated with Seattle City Light; however, we help homeowners understand how panel work fits into the larger utility and code process.

 What should you ask before hiring a panel upgrade electrician?

-Before choosing an electrician for a Seattle panel upgrade, ask whether the estimate includes permits, inspection, Seattle City Light coordination, grounding and bonding updates, service-size evaluation, panel labeling, load calculation, and any wiring corrections required for a safe installation.
+Before choosing an electrician for a Seattle panel upgrade, ask whether the estimate includes permits, inspection, Seattle City Light coordination, grounding and bonding updates, service-size evaluation, panel labeling, load calculation, whole-home surge protection when applicable, and any wiring corrections required for a safe installation.

-You should also ask whether the project is a panel replacement, a service upgrade, or both.
+It is also smart to ask whether the project is a panel replacement, a service upgrade, or both.
 That distinction matters because a lower quote may not include the same scope, equipment, permit handling, utility coordination, or corrections needed to pass inspection.

 How Our Seattle Panel Replacement Process Works